C-Sto/Writeups/HowTo/RSA/README.md

 #### Using RSA in Python

-The rsa_usage.py file is fairly self explanitory, look at it to see some usage examples
+The rsa_usage.py file is fairly self explanatory, look at it to see some usage examples